QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for RAI (--4.55%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-RAI fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for RAI (591.67%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
+RAI passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-RAI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.14, 1.20, 1.12, 1.57, 1.35, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+RAI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.20, 1.12, 1.57, 1.35, 2.57, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]